AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/safe_reclamation/rcl01_no_multiple_reclamations.rst

 Reference
 """""""""""

-[SEI-C]_ MEM34-C: Only Free Memory Allocated Dynamically
+[CWE2019]_ CWE-415: Double Free

 """""""""""""
 Description
 """""""""""""

-Only deallocate storage that was dynamically allocated by the evaluation of an allocator (i.e., "new").

-This is a possibility because Ada allows creation of access values designating declared (aliased) objects.
+Never deallocate the storage designated by a given access value more than once.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2